Zhao Zunyue

 English (automatic translation)

-Originally from Wujin (Jiangsu), Zhao Zunyue was the son of Zhao Fengchang 趙鳳昌 (1856–1938), the influential private secretary of Zhang Zhidong 張之洞 (1837–1909).
+Hailing from Wujin (Jiangsu), Zhao Zunyue was the son of Zhao Fengchang 趙鳳昌 (1856–1938), the influential private secretary of Zhang Zhidong 張之洞 (1837–1909).
 A disciple of Kuang Zhouyi 況周頤 (1859–1926), regarded as one of the “Four Great Poets of the Late Qing,” Zhao made a name for himself as a poet while also pursuing a career as a journalist and official.
 He served as an executive secretary at Shenbao 申報 and briefly worked as an advisor at the Ministry of Railways (Tiedaobu 鐵道部) in early 1932.
 He was later appointed to the Political Settlement Committee of the Executive Yuan in Beiping (Xingzhengyuan Zhu-Ping Zhengwu Zhengli Weiyuanhui 行政院駐平政務整理委員會).
 Subsequently, Zhao held leadership positions in banking and industry.
-After Wang Jingwei’s defection in late 1938, Zhao, a close associate of Zhou Fohai, was sent to Beijing to negotiate with Wu Peifu 吳佩孚 (1874–1939), who was then being considered as one of the leaders of the future central collaborationist government.
-Zhao later joined Lin Baisheng in Shanghai to assist in establishing the propaganda apparatus for the Peace Movement.

 Zhao was first captured on August 17, 1945, by Zhou Hao 周鎬 (1910–1949), a double agent for Chongqing whose overzealous actions caused an incident.
 Zhao was released thanks to the intervention of Imai Takeo.
 However, he was arrested again by Nationalist authorities on September 27, 1945, and sentenced to life imprisonment on January 24, 1947.
 Released the following year, Zhao relocated to Hong Kong in 1950, where he worked for the Zhonghua Shuju 中華書局 publishing house and as a teacher.
 He soon moved to Singapore, where he taught at Nanyang University while maintaining contact with former members of the Nanjing collaborationist regime, such as Jin Xiongbai.